 Baymont Inn and Suite Lake Powell, 677 Scenic View Road, Page, Az 86040

-Question: Where have you stayed when visiting the Grand Canyon that you would recommend?
+Where have you stayed when visiting the Grand Canyon or in Page, Arizona?